 I am so excited to share this awesome Christmas vegetable tray with you.
 Like, so excited.
-Because I love the holidays and I love cute Christmas vegetable platters and I love Santa and I love combining all those loves into one super awesome Santa veggie tray.
+Because I love the holidays and I love cute Christmas vegetable platters and I love Santa (and Santa crafts) and I love combining all those loves into one super awesome Santa veggie tray.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-I have a confession to make – I like to make showstopper food to bring to pot lucks.
-Yep, whether it’s a spectacular plate of cookies, dessert or a super cool side dish – I look forward to making food that is delicious and looks amazing.
+I have a confession to make – I like to make showstopper food to bring to a potluck.
+Yep, whether it’s a spectacular plate of cookies, dessert, or a super cool side dish – I look forward to making food that is delicious and looks amazing.
 So, this is why I was so excited to create a Santa veggie platter and share it with all of you.

 How to Make a Santa Veggie Tray